-- Beautifully subverted in BloodRayne, the backstory of which says that Satan became the ruler of hell, by usurping the throne from the game's villain Belial.
+- BloodRayne: the backstory says that Satan became the ruler of Hell, by usurping the throne from the game's villain Belial.

-- If your daughter in Princess Maker 2 : If the player character's daughter is skilled in magic and fighting but has a lot of sin, she'll eventually kill the Lord of Darkness but end up taking his place.
+- Princess Maker 2 : If the player character's daughter is skilled in magic and fighting but has a lot of sin, she'll eventually kill the Lord of Darkness and end up taking his place.

-- When the Hidden Fun Stuff in Dwarf Fortress gets unleashed, it usually spells the end of a fortress.
-But some fortresses not only beat back the demons, but take the next step and launch a full scale invasion of Hell and take the place over, such as what happened in Waterburned, the succession game hosted on This Very Wiki.
+- Dwarf Fortress: When the Hidden Fun Stuff gets unleashed, it usually spells the end of a fortress.
+However, some fortresses not only beat back the demons, but take the next step and launch a full scale invasion of Hell and take the place over, such as what happened in Waterburned, the succession game hosted on This Very Wiki.

 - 8-Bit Theater : Black Mage overthrew the Lord of Hell when he was killed by Lich.
 Since he's the universe's Butt-Monkey, it didn't last very long but from this point on the entire universe, including all The Legions of Hell, have a vested interest in keeping him alive.
 When this is the reaction to his arrival on the mortal plane, it's no wonder.
 Everyone, everyone knows they are completely and utterly screwed if he gets back down to Hell.

 - In Dominic Deegan, Karnak fell into Hell after fighting back the Demon of War, Dal Balor, several years before the beginning of the webcomic.
 Though he was mostly involved in small-time evil, his badassery jumped to epic levels during the War in Hell arc.
 In a few days, Karnak rips through thousands of Mooks with a bloodied sword, an in-depth knowledge in demonic spine removal and no shirt on.
 After a quick detour due to bad weather, Karnak travels to the top of a mountain, kills several demon lords, destroys all the souls of the Chosen and subsequently nukes Hell.
 At the end of the arc, Karnak turns from a lower demon lord with no followers left to the only demon left standing.
 He becomes the King of Hell due to the lack of adequate competition.

-- Happens in a fanfic Mal reads in Head Trip, wherein Mal falls in love with the Devil Guy and attacks Satan so they can be together.
+- Head Trip: This happens in a fanfic Mal reads in wherein Mal falls in love with the Devil Guy and attacks Satan so they can be together.

-- In the most recent story of The Gods Of Arr Kelaan, Ronson is trapped in hell.
+- The Gods of Arr-Kelaan: Ronson is trapped in Hell.
 His weapon, the rubber mallet, semi-inadvertently kills Satan... and Ronson gets stuck with the job.
 Until he figured out it was a scam and managed to close it down.

-- In a highly atypical variation in Scary Go Round, Erin Winters is literally Put on a Bus to Hell, but she later makes an unexplained return in Bad Machinery.
+- In a highly atypical variation in Scary Go Round, Erin Winters is almost literally Put on a Bus to Hell, but she later makes a surprising return in Bad Machinery.
 A bonus strip reveals that she defeated Robot Hitler with "girlish pluck" (and Battle Armour) and became Queen of Hell, but got bored after a few years and defeated a Threshold Guardian demon to get back to the surface.
 Later developments in the continuity have her returning to Hell and reclaiming the throne, although her moody temperament causes some problems.

-- This is humanity's stated goal in the first novel of The Salvation War.
-And they don't plan on calling it a day after that, either.
+- The Salvation War: This is humanity's stated goal in the first novel and they don't plan on calling it a day after that, either.

-- This Press Start episode has Count Vile rather humorously beaten Satan in a duel (via slipping on banana peel and getting a ring out) and claimed his right to rule Hell.
+- Press Start: This episode has Count Vile rather humorously beaten Satan in a duel (via slipping on a banana peel and getting a ring out) and claimed his right to rule Hell.

 Vile: Hey Vlad... guess what I just did!

-- Some Downfall parodies feature Hitler winding up in hell, and it's usually implied that he's now running the place.
+- Hitler Rants: Some Downfall parodies feature Hitler winding up in Hell, and it's usually implied that he's now running the place.

 - In Ugly Americans it appears that Satan is not one being, but a title for position that has been filled many times in history by different demons.
 Exactly how this is done is not known.